wdartora/Spatial_Registration/README.md

-# Spatial Omics Image Registration Pipeline
+# McIntire Lab - Spatial Omics Image Registration Pipeline

 ## Overview
 This repository contains scripts and documentation for a semi-automatic pipeline to register and integrate spatial omics data from cross-sections of mouse brain.
 The workflow integrates spatial transcriptomics (*Visium*) and spatial metabolomics (*DESI*), using the *Allen Mouse Brain Atlas* as a reference.